narunraman/webpage-source/content/bio.md

 ### Elephant (Vancouver, Canada):
 Their omakase (really a price fixe menu) is the best in Vancouver.

-### Dishoom (London, England)
-Best indian food outside of India.
-Their okra fries are excellent.

 ## Where to Eat and Drink